BastaTeam476/Basta/Features and Requirements List.md

  Features overview :

 - An easy-to-use, minimalist editor You can insert dynamic blocks of content into the editor.
 It is completely open-source and extensible.

-- Both visitors and registered users can access all Picnic.

 - Users can easily book from the website.